 - Hyperkeratosis: This is caused when too much keratin is produced and your dog can suffer from a thickening of the skin around the nose and paws.
-In the mid-20th century this was a common problem amongst Irish Terriers.
-As a result of responsible breeding programs and genetic testing, it is a rare occurrence now, but it can still sometimes occur.
+In the mid-20th century this was a common problem amongst Irish terriers.
+As a result of responsible breeding programs and genetic testing, it is a rare occurrence now, but it can still sometimes happen.

 - Cystinuria: This relates to when dogs produce excessive amounts of the amino acid cysteine in their urine.
 It can lead to painful cystine stones forming in the kidney, bladder, and ureter.
-Although still rare, there is a higher incidence of this condition in Irish Terriers than most breeds.
-Unfortunately, there is currently no genetic test available for screening prospective parents.
+Although still rare, there is a higher incidence of this condition in Irish terriers than in most breeds.

 Diet and Nutrition

-It is important to feed your Irish Terrier a high-quality dog food.
-You should also make sure you are careful with the portions you feed and how many additional treats they receive, to prevent them from becoming overweight.
+It is important to feed your Irish terrier a high-quality dog food.
+You should also make sure you are careful with the portions you feed and how many additional treats it receives, to prevent your terrier from becoming overweight.

 Very people-orientated and loyal

 Strong-willed and stubborn